 We supply SEVEN different nematode packs

-The beneficial nematodes (eel worms) are supplied in a paste or a gel in sealed packs which can be just popped in the refrigerator until you are ready to use them.
-Simply mix them with water and water them into pots or open ground with a watering can or hose.
-The temperature should be 5°C or above.
-Order just the quantity you need at the time you need it - these are living creatures and the pack should be used while it is fresh.
+The beneficial nematodes (eel worms) are supplied in a paste or a gel in sealed packs which can be just popped in the refrigerator for a few days if you can't use them straight away.
+Simply mix them with water to the ratio described on the packet and water them into pots or open ground with a watering can or hose.
+The average temperature should be 5°C or above - and the nematodes will be more active at 10°C. Order just the quantity you need at the time you need it - these are living creatures and the pack should be used while it is fresh.